sardana-org/sardana/doc/source/devel/howto_controllers/howto_countertimercontroller.rst

 """"""""""""""""""""

-First of all the controller needs to know which type of synchronization will be in use.
+First of all the controller needs to know which type of synchronization will be used.
 This is assigned on the measurement group :ref:`sardana-measurementgroup-overview-configuration` level.
-The controller receives one of the :class:`sardana.pool.pooldefs.AcqSynch` values via the controller parameter ``synchronization`` which has the following possible values:
+The controller receives one of the :class:`~sardana.pool.pooldefs.AcqSynch` values via the controller parameter ``synchronization``.

-    - :attr:`~sardana.pool.pooldefs.AcqSynch.SoftwareTrigger`.
-    - :attr:`~sardana.pool.pooldefs.AcqSynch.SoftwareGate`
-    - :attr:`~sardana.pool.pooldefs.AcqSynch.HardwareTrigger`
-    - :attr:`~sardana.pool.pooldefs.AcqSynch.HardwareGate`

 The selected mode will change the behavior of the counter after the :meth:`~sardana.pool.controller.Startable.StartOne` is invoked.
 In case one of the software modes was selected, the counter will immediately start acquiring.
-In case one of the hardware modes was selected, the counter will immediately get armed for the hardware events, and will wait with the acquisition until they arrive.
+In case one of the hardware modes was selected, the counter will immediately get armed for the hardware events, and will wait with the acquisition until they occur.

 Here is an example of the possible implementation of :meth:`~sardana.pool.controller.Controller.SetCtrlPar`:

 .. code-block:: python
     :emphasize-lines: 3

+    from sardana.pool import AcqSynch

     class SpringfieldCounterTimerController(CounterTimerController):